rclone/rclone/docs/content/docs.md

 retrieve the metadata when the modtime is needed by an operation.

 Use this flag to disable the extra API call and rely instead on the server's modified time.
-In cases such as a local to remote sync, knowing the local file is newer than the time it was last uploaded to the remote is sufficient.
+In cases such as a local to remote sync using `--update`, knowing the local file is newer than the time it was last uploaded to the remote is sufficient.
 In those cases, this flag can speed up the process and reduce the number of API calls necessary.

+Using this flag on a sync operation without also using `--update` would cause all files modified at any time other than the last upload time to be uploaded again, which is probably not what you want.

 ### -v, -vv, --verbose ###